MEET OUR STAFF

 Psychological Services

-Patria is a licensed staff psychologist and part of the psychological services unit at TCS.
-Patria also works as the Diagnostician Supervisor at the Center for Psychotherapy Research at the University of Pennsylvania and is an adjunct professor at Widener University and the Philadelphia Center.
+Patria is a licensed clinical psychologist and Coordinator for Acute Care Services at TCS.
 Patria earned her doctorate in Clinical Psychology from the Institute for Graduate Clinical Psychology at Widener University.
-Patria also holds a Master’s degree in Women’s History from Sarah Lawrence College as well as a Bachelor’s degree in Psychology from the University of Pennsylvania.
+She also holds a Master’s degree in Women’s History from Sarah Lawrence College and a Bachelor’s degree in Psychology from the University of Pennsylvania.
 Patria has worked with adults, teens, children, and families in a variety of settings, including inpatient psychiatric units, college counseling centers, and outpatient behavioral health clinics.
-Patria’s specific areas of interest include women’s and gender issues, LGBTQ issues, ACOA, attachment, depression, anxiety, and recovery from trauma.
+A proud first-generation, low-income (FGLI) college graduate, Patria is passionate about college mental health and helping students overcome obstacles, maximize their strengths, and achieve their personal goals.
+Patria specializes in Dialectical Behavior Therapy (DBT), attachment concerns, recovery from trauma, working with adult children of alcoholics, addicts, and parents with severe mental illness, women’s and gender issues, and LGBTQIA+ concerns.

-Wendy Chen, M.A., L.P.C., Coordinator for Case Management Services
+Wendy Chen, M.A., L.P.C., Coordinator for Case Management and Referral

 Wendy is a Licensed Professional Counselor and a National Board certified counselor.
 She holds a Master’s in Counseling Psychology from Arcadia University and a Bachelor’s in Psychology from LaSalle University.
 Wendy has received training in Ecosystemic Structural Family Therapy (ESFT) and Attachment, Regulation and Competency Framework (ARC).
 In her sessions, Wendy utilizes different therapeutic interventions according to her clients’ needs, such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness.
 Wendy began her career working in a community mental health agency in Philadelphia.
 She worked with children and adults of all ages, providing individual, couples, and family therapy.
 Wendy went on to work as a school counselor serving young students in the Philadelphia area.
 Wendy has also worked in a private practice setting, where she found her passion in working with young adults.

-Kaitlyn McLaughlin, MSW, LCSW, Assistant Coordinator for Case Management Services
+Kaitlyn McLaughlin, MSW, LCSW, Assistant Coordinator for Case Management and Referral

 Group Therapy Program